gshumkov/stenglein-lab-read_preprocessing/README.md

 ### Input fastq

-Input sequence data is assumed to be Illumina paired-end data in separate read1 and read2 files.
-Files can be compressed or not but it would be preferred to leave them as compressed files to save disk space.
+Input sequence data is assumed to be Illumina single-end or paired-end data in separate read1 and read2 files (can be a mix of single and paired end).
+Input fastq should  be gzip compressed.

 The expected names of the fastq files are defined by the parameter `fastq_pattern`, whose default value is defined in nextflow.config as `*_R[12]_*.fastq*`.
 This pattern can be overridden on the nextflow command line using the `--fastq_pattern` parameter.